 For a DIY Wine Station stock a bar cart with Woodbridge by Robert Mondavi Wines, wine glasses and a corkscrew and guests can help themselves to beverages all night long.

 To create a full and appetizing looking dessert display place goodies at various heights.
 Cake stands and wood crates add dimension and interest.
-Here, a metal tray sits atop a stoneware crock for a diy pie pedestal.
 Get creative and use what you have!

 Wine and Pie Party Food and Drink